GraysonHuey/AuroraLang/README.md

 ## License

 This project is open-source software.
+Refer to the [LICENSE](https://github.com/GraysonHuey/AuroraLang/blob/main/LICENSE) to see the terms.